TacticalLaptopBag/resistance/README.md

 # Resistance
-This is a monorepo containing all divisions of Resistance.

 Resistance is made to help you fight against porn.
 You can add contacts, known as Squadmates, who will be notified if you are browsing the web for pornographic content.